TheYelda/Dashboard/api.md

 Collection of all labels.

 ### Create a Label [POST]
 To create a new image simply with a JSON.
-This action requires an `token` with `authority` of `admin` .
+This action requires an `authority` of `admin` .

 + Request (application/json)

     + Headers

             Accept: application/json

     + Body

             {